BMC-CS-113/BMC-CS-113.github.io/labs/Lab02.md

 ## Wrap up

-In todays lab we covered methods.
+In todays lab we covered methods and you had more practice working with the `Scanner` class.

 ### Signing out
 Before leaving, make sure your TA/instructor have signed you out of the lab.
 If you finish the lab early, you are free to go.